Magazine

 Your credit history is one of the most important details that lenders consider when approving you for a loan.
 Your ability to get hard money loans can be compromised by a bad credit or a low credit score as lenders will consider you at risk of defaulting on your loan.

 Many national banks avoid the risk by encouraging poor credit mortgages to new home buyers.
-This does not mean that there are no lenders that can extend hard money loans to people with bad credit history.
-A prospective home buyer with a bad credit history experiences some challenges in acquiring a mortgage.
+This does not mean no lenders can extend hard money loans to people with bad credit histories.
+A prospective home buyer with a bad credit history experiences some mortgage challenges.
 This includes;

 Low Fico score